mward19/ImageAI/bacteria_segmenter/README.md

   - Local intensity
   - Whatever else we can think of that's cheap and information-rich

+- Let a model learn to segment with the features.
+There are many ways to do this, including:
+  - Construct a graph where superpixels are nodes and edges connect neighboring superpixels.
+[Supervoxel-Based Segmentation of Mitochondria in EM Image Stacks With Learned Shape Features](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6044718) describes a graph partitioning scheme that will probably work well for us.
   - Train a classifier algorithm or decision tree algorithm on the resulting data, using the manual segmentations we've been developing.

 ## Notes on preprocessing